ScottArbeit/Grace/docs/Branching strategy.md

 ![](https://gracevcsdevelopment.blob.core.windows.net/static/Green.svg)

-Everything goes well, Grace completes the promotion, and `main` is updatd to point to the 56d626f4 version.
+Everything goes well, Grace completes the promotion, and `main` is updated to point to the 56d626f4 version.

 `Alice`, also pointing to 56d626f4, marks itself as based on it.